Cyberman-42/BronzeAge/README.md

 # BronzeAge
-A mod for mindustry that adds bronze to the game, made from tin and copper.
+A mod for mindustry that adds bronze to the game, made from tin and copper, together with some other cool stuff.
+Work in progress.